-Once you have uncommented the LoadModule and AddModule lines for the module that you want to load in, stop and start Apache, as covered in Section 13.2, Starting and Stopping httpd.
-After starting, the module should be loaded in to Apache.
+Once you have uncommented the LoadModule and AddModule lines for the module that you want to reload or restart Apache, as covered in Section 15.2.
+After restarting, the module should load.

 If you have your own module, you can add it to the httpd.conf file so that it is compiled in and loaded as a DSO.
-If you want to do this, you need to install the apache-devel package, as covered in Chapter 13, Apache.
 You need the apache-devel package because it installs the include files, the header files and the APache eXtenSion (APXS) support tool.
 APXS uses the include files and the header files to compile your module so that it will work with Apache.